jamie-allen/cpu_caches/preso/presentation.md

 * 2MB per "module" on AMD's Bulldozer architecture
 * 14 cycles to reach
 * Unified data and instruction caches from here up
+* If the working set size is larger than L2, misses grow

 !SLIDE transition=blindY
 # L3
-.notes where concurrency takes place, data is passed between cores on a socket.
-Sandy Bridge allows only exclusive access per core.
+.notes Sandy Bridge allows only exclusive access per core.

 * Was a unified cache up until Sandy Bridge, shared between cores
 * Became known as the Last Level Cache (LLC)
+* Where concurrency takes place
-* Since no longer unified, any core can access data from any of the LLCs until Sandy Bridge
+* Since no longer unified, any core could access data from any of the LLCs (until Sandy Bridge)
 * Varies in size with different processors and versions of an architecture

 !SLIDE transition=blindY